colon cancer

 Read More »

-Adenocarcinoma is the most common type of colon cancer.
-It starts from the glandular cells that normally line the inside of the colon.
-These cells are responsible for producing mucus to help move stool through the large intestine.
-When these cells become abnormal and start to grow in an uncontrolled way, they can form a …
+Adenocarcinoma of the colon is the most common type of colon cancer.
+It starts in the gland-forming cells that line the inner surface of the colon.
+These cells normally produce mucus, which helps stool move through the large intestine.
+When these cells accumulate genetic changes and grow uncontrolled, they form a tumour called adenocarcinoma.
+This …

 Read More »